 When it comes to taxes, no income earned from a job is exempt.
 Even if your employer hands you a wad of cash at the end of each pay period and doesn't withhold taxes, you have a responsibility to report that income to the Internal Revenue Service on Form 1040.
 If you are ready to file taxes and you have been paid in cash, you need to figure out whether you're an actual employee or an independent contractor.
 This status designation will significantly influence how you report this income and how it is taxed.

 Fill Out Schedule C

 If you qualify as an independent contractor, you need to complete Schedule C, "Profit and Loss From Business," when you file your taxes.
-The company you work with should send you a Form 1099-MISC, but is only required to do so if you earned more than $600 during the year., even for cash jobs.
+The company you work with should send you a Form 1099-NEC, but is only required to do so if you earned more than $600 during the year, even for cash jobs.
 Otherwise, it's up to you to keep track of and report all the income you've received over the course of the year.
 One benefit of filling out Schedule C is that you can subtract business expenses from your income, such as insurance, mileage and travel related to your work.

 Don't Forget Self-Employment Tax